mosets/docs/fields.md

  Enter the latest year that available for selection.
 If this is left empty, the current year will be used.

 ### Youtube {#fieldtype-youtube}
-If you want your users to showcase a video, just use Youtube field type.
-Your users will be requested to enter a Youtube video link and Mosets Tree will display the Youtube video player inside the listing page.
+If you want your users to showcase a video, use Youtube field type.
+Your users will be asked to enter a Youtube video URL and Mosets Tree will display the Youtube video player.

  #### Search's checkbox label
- If you enabling searchable option, you can always search for the listings which contain video by clicking the checkbox field provided.
-This parameter allows you to define the checkbox element to be displayed to your users.
+ When the field is set as "_Searchable_", your users can search whether a listing contains a video.
+This option allows you to change the default search labe.

  #### Video player's width
- This parameter let you set the width of the video player to be displayed in Details view.
+ This parameter lets you set the width of the video player to be displayed in Details view.
 If this parameter is left empty, default value will be set as width of the video player.

  #### Video player's height
  This parameter let you set the height of the video player to be displayed in details view.
 Leave this parameter empty for default value.